 • 10:00 to 11:30 am on Fridays, beginning August 10th, at the home of Evie Lerner

 • Pre-registration requested so Rabbi Johanna and Evie know how many to plan for and who needs the study guide

-• Please plan for a 3-month commitment.
-While we understand that nobody can attend every session, we would like a regular “core” group of participants.
+• Please plan for a 4-week commitment.
+While we understand that not everyone can attend every session, we would like a regular “core” group of participants.